Gigen

+Geography

+The village is situated in the central division of the Danubian Plain in the fertile Chernopolska lowland at an altitude of 88 m.
+It lies just across the right bank of the river Iskar, some three kilometers from its confluence with the Danube.
+It falls within the temperate continental climatic zone.
+The soils are alluvial and chernozem.

+Administratively, Gigen is part of Gulyantsi Municipality, situated in the northwestern part of Pleven Province.
+Its territory is 65.605 km2.
+The closest settlements are the villages of Baykal to the west, Iskar to the southwest, Brest to the southeast, and Zagrazhden to the northeast.
+Gigen is situated on the second class II-11 road Lom–Kozloduy–Gulyantsi.

+History

 Gigen is most famous for being built on the site of the important Roman colony of Oescus.
 The extensive ruins are located in the northwestern part of the village and were first associated with the ancient colony in the end of the 17th century.
 A bridge, built or reconstructed by Constantine I and named Constantine's Bridge in his honour, linked Oescus with Sucidava (modern Corabia) across the Danube in the 4th century.

 Gigen is also known for an anti-Bogomil inscription in Old Bulgarian dating to the 10th century, the rule of Tsar Peter I of Bulgaria.
 The text was discovered in the old village church, inscribed on a stone block 85 centimetres in width.
 According to the scientifically accepted reading, the text of the inscription is as follows: